 How to Fix Info Dumping

 Go through your manuscript and find areas where you tell chunks of information and nothing is happening in the moment.
-If it is a sentence or two, it is probably fine.
+If it is a sentence or two, it is probably fine (depending on whether it is the good kind of telling).
 You do need to tell some information.